Frequently asked questions

 What is the Average Salary in Cybersecurity?

-The average salary of cybersecurity professionals in the United States was $112,974 on February 20, 2021.
+On February 20, 2021, the average cybersecurity professional salary in America was $112974.
 The average cybersecurity salary is $65,000 (25th%) – $145,000 (75th%) Entry-level positions have lower salaries, but offer great opportunities for advancement and increased responsibility.

 How can I finish the training in just five weeks?